 At California Foot & Ankle Institute, a technique called Minimally Invasive Surgery (MIS) is used to correct bunions in an outpatient ambulatory surgical center.
 The procedures are done with a local anesthetic and light sedation.
 The doctor makes several small openings in the skin and utilizes an instrument called a fluoroscope to assist in performing the surgery.
 In this manner, pain is usually kept to a minimum, few stitches are required and the patient can leave the ambulatory surgical center after the procedure is completed.
 Our patents usually return to work within a few days and hospitalization is not necessary.
 California Foot & Ankle Institute offers surgical as well as nonsurgical foot care services in the same convenient location, providing comprehensive podiatry services for every member of your family.
 The philosophy at California Foot & Ankle Institute is that podiatric medicine should be available to the greatest number of people in order to keep the public walking pain-free.
 Being able to walk without pain and discomfort is widely accepted as being beneficial to everyone’s health.
 It is particularly beneficial to the cardiovascular system, thereby extending longevity.
 By using the newest and latest technology, we ensure that our patients have the most comfortable and rapid recovery possible.
 As a result, many of our patients are able to return to work within a few days.
 There comes a point for most people where living with bunion pain is simply too much.
 You can only put off treatment for so long until the unremitting pain begins to eat away at your daily life.
 But what are you supposed to do?
 You heard that the only way to get rid of a bunion completely is through surgery, and you definitely don’t have the time to deal with that; staying off your feet for weeks just isn’t an option.
 Heredity may have predisposed you to developing a bunion, but modern medical technology can step in to reverse a foot deformity you couldn’t necessarily avoid.
 A highly invasive, traditional bunionectomy is no longer your only option for relief.
 At California Foot & Ankle Institute, we offer minimally invasive surgery (MIS) for bunions, and we think you will be pleasantly surprised by how easy the surgery is and how quickly you will be able to get back to your daily routine.
 Ready to learn more about minimally invasive surgery for bunions at California Foot & Ankle Institute?
 Your first appointment with us is completely free, so call us today to schedule a screening in Irvine by calling (949) 833-3406.

-California Foot & Ankle Institute has spent the last 40 years perfecting minimally invasive surgery to correct bunions, and patients who qualify for this type of surgery are always happy with their decision.
+California Foot & Ankle Institute has spent the last 20 years perfecting minimally invasive surgery to correct bunions, and patients who qualify for this type of surgery are always happy with their decision.
 Using fluoroscopy assistance, our doctors are able to operate on your bunions by making only very small incisions in your foot.
-Surgery is performed with a local anesthetic at an outpatient surgery center, and most patients experience no pain during the procedure.
+Surgery is typically performed under monitored anesthesia (twilight) with a local anesthetic at an outpatient surgery center, and most patients experience no pain during the procedure.
 Benefits of MIS for bunions include:

-Our bunion patients who undergo minimally invasive bunion surgery can leave the ambulatory surgical center after the procedure is completed in a post-operative shoe or boot; they usually return to work within a few days and hospitalization is not necessary.
+Our bunion patients who undergo minimally invasive bunion surgery can leave the ambulatory surgical center after the procedure is completed in a post-operative boot; they usually return to work within a few days and hospitalization is not necessary